First, we'll answer what does CTO stand for?

 In his interview with John Brockman

-, founder of Edge, Nathan Myhrvold explains how to be a CTO feels to him:
+, founder of Edge, Nathan Myhrvold explains how being a CTO feels to him: